ucrcsedept/course-support/learning_modules/containers/podman-setup/Daniel_Mac_Installation_And_Usage_README.md

 </p>

 5. This connects VSCode to your container, allowing you to work inside it.
-6. To verify that the connection was successful, open a terminal in VSCode.
+6. To verify that the connection was successful, open a new terminal in VSCode by clicking the `Terminal` button in the top menu bar and clicking `New Terminal`.
 The user will look similar to `root@24aef0be3792:~#`.
 The characters after `root@` will be the ID of the container.
+VSCode will also say that you are connected to remote in the sidebar.

 You have now successfully created and entered a container for your course in VSCode!